artwork by Gemini 3 Pro

 In this era, a card game was treated purely as a layout problem.
 All of your game data lived in a massive Excel spreadsheet or a CSV file.
 Row one was your basic attack card.
 Row two was your defense card.
 Row 150 was your ultimate boss monster.
 Column A was the name.
 Column B was the cost.
 Column C was the rules text.
 And so on, for as many columns as your game demanded.

-This sounds miserable, and in many ways it was.
-But Wave 1 tools gave designers something valuable: total control.
+The tradeoff was total control.
 Every pixel was deterministic.
 Every layout decision was reproducible.
-If you ran the script twice with the same data, you got the exact same output.
+Run the script twice with the same data, get the exact same output.
 For veteran designers who valued precision over convenience, this was worth the pain.

 What Wave 1 Could Not Do